About the competition

-The aim of the competition is to showcase and engage people with the breadth and diversity of research at NTU, both within our community of postgraduate researchers, early career researchers and established researchers – and across our strategic research themes and Schools.
+The competition highlights the breadth and diversity of research at NTU – showcasing the work of postgraduate researchers, early career researchers, and established academics across our strategic research themes and Schools.

 Submit your entry

-The competition opens on 26 February 2025 and closes on 5 May 2025.
+The competition closes on 11 May 2026.
 Please note that entries received after the closing date will not be considered.

 Safety and Sustainability